Scripture to read: Matthew 24 & 25, Mark 13, Luke 21

 “And if I go and prepare a place for you, I WILL COME AGAIN and RECEIVE YOU UNTO MYSELF; that where I am, there ye may be also.”
 John 14:3

-The next set of verses have been misinterpreted for centuries, even a movie series Left Behind was based on this misinterpretation.
-I will explain where the confusion lies.
-If you notice that the scripture says, “But as the days of Noah were, so also will the coming of the Son of Man”.
-This tells us that we are to compare the two.
+The next set of verses could also be misinterpreted or continue the previous verse's depiction of the rapture.
+I will explain where the confusion might lie.
+If you notice, the scripture says, "But as the days of Noah were, so also will the coming of the Son of Man be."
+This tells us that we are to compare the two events.
+Note that while Noah entered the Ark, he didn’t actually go anywhere.
+Instead, the floodwaters rose around the Ark and took the rest of mankind "away."

-Note that Noah entered the Ark, but it didn’t go anywhere.
-The flood waters rose around the Ark, but the flood waters took all the rest of mankind “away”.
-So, when you compare it to what Jesus says, you must consider those taken to be the unsaved, those who have not been prepared.
-If those taken away are the unsaved, then Jesus must not be talking about our redemption, the rapture.
-This separation is most likely in preparation for the judgment of the sheep and goat nations.
-Those who are determined sheep will enter the kingdom and those who are determined goats will depart to hell.
+Therefore, when comparing this to what Jesus says, one must consider those "taken" to be the unsaved—those who were unprepared.
+If those taken away are the unsaved, then Jesus is likely not talking about the Rapture.
+Rather, this separation is most likely in preparation for the Judgment of the Sheep and the Goats: those determined to be sheep will enter the Kingdom, while those determined to be goats will depart to Armageddon.

 Matthew 24